 Figure 35-38—Enabling EPCS priority access

-As illustrated in Figure 35-38 (Enabling EPCS priority access), an MLD supporting EPCS priority access capability invokes EPCS priority access on demand when instructed to do so by a higher layer function.
-After successful invocation of EPCS priority access, both the originator and the responder apply the priority access treatment to EPCS traffic.
-The AP MLD and non-AP MLD may send a request on any enabled link between them and, if authorized, EPCS priority access treatment will be applied on all enabled links between the MLDs.
+As illustrated in Figure 35-38 (Enabling EPCS priority access), an MLD supporting EPCS priority access capability invokes EPCS priority access (#10326, #12695) for a specific service type on demand when instructed to do so by a higher layer function.
+After successful invocation of EPCS priority access (#10326, #12695, #12696) for a specific service type and defined set of setup links, both the originator and the responder apply the priority access treatment to EPCS traffic (#10326, #12695) corresponding to that specific service type.
+The AP MLD and non-AP MLD may send a request on any enabled link between them and, if authorized, EPCS priority access treatment will be applied (#10326, #12695) for that specific service type on (#12696) the specified set of enabled links between the MLDs.

 Procedures at the originating non-AP MLD